 Consumers and businesses can use ACH for a variety of purposes.
 For example, employers often use the ACH network for direct deposit.
 This enables them to deposit paychecks directly into employees’ bank accounts.
 When an entity, like an employer or the government, initiates the ACH process to send funds, this is classified as an ACH credit.

-Individuals can provide bank account information to businesses, such as mortgage lenders and utility companies, to enable ACH debit transactions.
+Individuals can provide bank account information to businesses, such as mortgage lenders and utility companies, to enable ACH debit transactions as part of their electronic banking.
 This means those companies are able to directly debit funds from the individual account using ACH as a form of electronic bill payment.
 Businesses and individuals may utilize ACH debit for autopay (recurring payments) or for one-time payments.